mastodon/mastodon-ansible/README.md

 systemctl restart mastodon-*.service
 ```

-To see a list of available environment variables for your Mastodon installation, please refer to the [Mastodon Configuring your environment documentation](https://docs.joinmastodon.org/admin/config/).
+To see a list of available environment variables for your Mastodon installation, please refer to [the Mastodon documentation](https://docs.joinmastodon.org/admin/config/).

 #### Roles